Most teams search for employer advocacy tools after the program rollout doesn’t go as planned.

 Haiilo — Best for internal communications-led advocacy tied to culture and messaging

-Sociabble — Best for global organisations combining advocacy with training and engagement
+Sociabble — Best for global organizations combining advocacy with training and engagement

 Each tool below is evaluated based on how employees actually use it, not just what it promises on the features page.